dev-ay/LiveProject/README.md

 > **Details:**
 > Make the calendar display as just a one week view. you may need to do some research on fullcalendar
 ### Solution:
+FullCalendar displays a monthly view by default.
+This story is to modify the calendar in the *Schedule* portion of project from the default monthly view to a weekly view.
+The implementation will be identical to [3174].
+Please see [3174] for more information on how to display a calendar and how to set the default view option to a weekly view.

 *Jump to:&nbsp;&nbsp;[Table of Contents](#TABLE-OF-CONTENTS) > [FullCallendar Stories](#FULLCALENDAR-STORIES) >*
 ## 3190-Remove the notes input box and the create button
 ### Solution:
+This story involves simply removing certain existing `HTML` elements.

 *Jump to:&nbsp;&nbsp;[Table of Contents](#TABLE-OF-CONTENTS) > [FullCallendar Stories](#FULLCALENDAR-STORIES) >*
 ## 3195-The modal should have a checkbox for "Day Off"
 ### Solution: